conda-forge/vigra-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libvigra` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `libvigra, vigra` can be installed with `conda`:

 ```
-conda install libvigra
+conda install libvigra vigra
 ```

 or with `mamba`:

 ```
-mamba install libvigra
+mamba install libvigra vigra
 ```

 It is possible to list all of the versions of `libvigra` available on your platform with `conda`: